French Tarot game - SHOGIX.NET

 The slam

-SOUTH dealer and declarer (garde-against-the-dog)
+SOUTH dealer and declarer (guard against the dog)

 Dog: Exc, Kspade, 1heart